Research Fellows

 Follow her work here.

-Cecilia Cavero-Sanchez
+Cecilia Cavero

-Cecilia Cavero-Sanchez is a Dual Title Ph.D. student in International Relations and Social Data Analytics at the Department of Political Science at Penn State.
+Cecilia Cavero is a Dual Title Ph.D. student in International Relations and Social Data Analytics at the Department of Political Science at Penn State.
 She is also a Project Manager for Networks of Influence and Support between War and Peace and Research Fellow at RIPIL.
 Her academic interests center around peacebuilding, dispute management, and post-conflict reconstruction.
 She graduated with a double B.A. in International Studies and Political Science at Carlos III University of Madrid.
 She also holds a Master of Research in International Relations from the University of Essex and a Master of Arts from Penn State.

 Before her graduate studies, she was a writer for the Berkeley Review of International Conflict and Security, interned for the Speaker of the House Nancy Pelosi, and interned as an Intelligence Analyst at the Cyber Counter-Threat Intelligence team at Deloitte.